B2B Marketing: How to Generate Leads Without a Sales Team

 By the time they talk to a sales rep, they've already made 70% of their buying decision.
 Often more.

-So why are you spending money on outbound sales when your prospects have already moved on before you even get their attention?
+Why spend money on outbound when prospects have already moved on before you get their attention?

 The smart move: be there when they're searching.
-Give them the information they need.
+Give them information they need.
 Build trust.
-Make it easy for them to buy from you.
+Make it easy to buy from you.

 Forget outbound.
 You're going to pull customers in instead.

 No cold calls.
 No aggressive follow-ups.
-Just helpful content that guides prospects through their buying journey.
+Just helpful content guiding prospects through their buying journey.

 Content is your new sales team.
-It works 24/7.
-It scales infinitely.
-And it costs a fraction of what a sales rep does.
+Works 24/7.
+Scales infinitely.
+Costs a fraction of what a sales rep does.

 Start with pillar content

-The best content structure for B2B is the pillar and cluster model.
+The best B2B content structure is pillar and cluster.

 Create one comprehensive guide (the pillar) on a broad topic your buyers care about.
-Then write 5-10 shorter posts (clusters) that dive deeper into specific aspects of that topic.
+Then write 5-10 shorter posts (clusters) that go deeper into specific aspects.

-Example: If you sell marketing automation software, your pillar might be "The Complete Guide to Marketing Automation for SMBs."
-Your clusters could be:
+If you sell marketing automation software, your pillar might be "The Complete Guide to Marketing Automation for SMBs."
+Clusters could be: how to set up automated email sequences, best practices for lead scoring, marketing automation vs CRM differences, ROI calculator, common mistakes to avoid.

-Each cluster links back to the pillar.
+Each cluster links to the pillar.
 The pillar links to each cluster.
-This structure tells Google you're an authority on the topic.
-It helps you rank for dozens of related keywords.
-And it gives prospects a complete resource they can trust.
+This tells Google you're an authority on the topic.
+Helps you rank for dozens of related keywords.
+Gives prospects a complete resource they can trust.

 Focus on problems, not products